Virtual Learning Together Series

 The COVID-19 pandemic has increased the urgency to share learning across care settings, in real time.
 The need to move quickly to improve support for underserved people, and the people who care for them, is especially critical as existing gaps in health and care widen.

-In response, Healthcare Excellence Canada has launched a new platform to connect residential substance use centres and emergency shelters so lessons learnt can be shared and together, we can expand the reach of what’s working so more people can benefit.
+In response, Healthcare Excellence Canada launched a platform to connect emergency shelters and substance use centres so lessons learnt could be shared and to expand the reach of what has worked..

 With the Centre of Excellence on PTSD - Fardous Hosseiny and MaryAnn Notarianni

-This huddle will focus on the continuum of moral stressors and associated outcomes, including moral injury, in service providers during the COVID-19 pandemic.
-The Centre of Excellence on PTSD will discuss using a whole-of-organization approach as a best practice for mitigating the risk of moral injury at the organizational, team, and individual levels.
+This huddle focused on the continuum of moral stressors and associated outcomes, including moral injury, in service providers during the COVID-19 pandemic.
+The Centre of Excellence on PTSD discussed using a whole-of-organization approach as a best practice for mitigating the risk of moral injury at the organizational, team, and individual levels.